paperless-ngx/paperless-ngx/docs/configuration.md

 `PAPERLESS_DB_TIMEOUT=<float>`

 : Amount of time for a database connection to wait for the database to unlock.
-Mostly applicable for an sqlite based installation, consider changing to postgresql if you need to increase this.
+Mostly applicable for sqlite based installation.
+Consider changing to postgresql if you are having concurrency problems with sqlite.

     Defaults to unset, keeping the Django defaults.